femke77/liri-node-app/README.md

 ![spotify-this](https://user-images.githubusercontent.com/23327932/71132351-09c1aa80-21ac-11ea-9510-5c6fc22d6c4c.png)

 To get detailed information about a movie, chose "movie-this" from the main menu, and enter the movie title you are looking for.
+This will generate information using the OMDBapi.

 ![movie-this](https://user-images.githubusercontent.com/23327932/71132467-64f39d00-21ac-11ea-80c6-9c9e7afca99b.png)